-One point of interest about Colin Campbell's system emerges quite strongly in this tune, namely his intended timing of the introductory gesture on A, 'hiharin'.
+One point of interest about Colin Campbell's notational system emerges quite strongly in this tune, namely his intended timing of the introductory gesture on A, "hiharin."
 The system as a whole seems quite strongly onomatopoeic, the syllables framed in such a way as to indicate rhythm as well as pitch.
-'Hiharin' would thus seem to imply a three pulse gesture, perhaps as follows:
+"Hiharin" would thus seem to imply a three pulse gesture, perhaps as follows:

-If this were the case, then the modern interpretation which contains five pulses:
+If this is so, then the standard modern timing of this gesture which contains five pulses:

-would be inappropriate; as, strictly, would the differently accented timings of MacDonald and MacKay.
+would be inappropriate here; as, strictly, would the differently accented timings of MacDonald and MacKay:

-Campbell's ground may, perhaps, have been timed as follows:
+Campbell's ground may thus, perhaps, have been timed as follows: